 A CERFA assessment for Fort Ord was initiated in fall 1992.
 The Fort Ord CERFA program was conducted by the Army Environmental Center (USAEC) on behalf of Fort Ord.
 On December 6, 1993, the draft CERFA report was issued to Fort Ord and the regulatory agencies.
 On January 28, 1994, a meeting was conducted to discuss preliminary comments on the draft CERFA report.
 The final CERFA report was released April 8, 1994 (ADL, 1994).
-Concurrence on the Army's identification of specific CERFA uncontaminated parcels was received from the EPA and the California Environmental Protection

-Agency (Cal/EPA) Department of Toxic Substances Control (DTSC) on April 18 and 19, 1994, respectively (EPA, 1994b; DTSC, 1994).
+Concurrence on the Army's identification of specific CERFA uncontaminated parcels was received from EPA and the California Environmental Protection Agency (Cal/EPA) Department of Toxic Substances Control (DTSC) on April 18 and 19, 1994, respectively (EPA, 1994b; DTSC, 1994).
 The agencies did not necessarily concur with the Army's identification of CERFA uncontaminated property in all cases.

 The principal result of the CERFA assessment is a map showing the areas identified as uncontaminated.
-Plate 8 presents information from the final CERFA report for areas surrounding and including the McKinney Group B Parcels.
+Plate 8 presents information from the final CERFA report for areas surrounding and including the McKinney Group C Parcels.
 The distribution of CERFA-defined parcels on Plate 8 (CERFA parcels, CERFA parcels with qualifiers, CERFA disqualified parcels, and CERFA excluded parcels) is taken directly from the CERFA report.
 Table 8 defines the categories developed in the CERFA report.

-Plate 8 shows the areas in the McKinney Group B Parcels that have been categorized as CERFA parcels with qualifier(s), defined by CERFA.
-The five buildings requested by the Salvation Army (Subarea B-2) are in CERFA Parcel with Oualifiers No. 130.
+Plate 8 shows the areas in the McKinney Group C Parcels that have been categorized as CERFA parcels with qualifier(s).
 CERFA parcels with qualifiers have no history of storage of CERCLAregulated hazardous substances, petroleum, or petroleum derivatives for 1 year or more, and no release or disposal of CERCLA-regulated hazardous substances, petroleum, or petroleum derivatives, or threat of migration of such contamination from adjacent property.
-The EPA has concurred that this parcel is "uncontaminated" (EPA, 1994b).
-Although the parcel does comprise buildings containing ACM and potentially LBP, it otherwise meets CERCLA §120(h)(4) requirements.
-In accordance with CERCLA §120(h)(4), no other decision documents are necessary to provide a covenant in the deed warranting that necessary remedial action has been taken for CERFA parcels with qualifiers (EPA, 1994a).
+Following concurrence from EPA that CERFA with qualifier parcels are "uncontaminated", indicating that they meet CERCLA § 120(h)(4) requirements, the properties are transferable.
+In accordance with CERCLA §120(h)(4) no other decision documents are necessary to provide a covenant in the deed warranting that necessary remedial action has been taken for CERFA parcels with qualifiers (EPA, 1994a).
+The 10 buildings to be transferred to HAEC in Subarea C-2 are in CERFA Parcel with Qualifiers No. 142.
+The HAEC parcel includes buildings containing nonfriable ACM, and was considered to be CERFA "uncontaminated" by the regulatory agencies (EPA, 1994b; DTSC, 1994).